-As reputation management experts, we’re required to stay abreast of the latest goings on at Google.
+As Google reputation management experts, we’re required to stay abreast of the latest goings-on at Google.
 This makes tracking pesky algorithm updates, of course, but it also means that we must understand how Google works, so we can produce the kinds of content that rank high in search results, so we can wipe away the nasty stuff that’s hurting our clients.

 Recently, I spent a few hours in the Google Analytics Academy, taking courses that could help me to pull together nifty charts and reports about how a website works, and how much money it might be making.
 This would all be intensely helpful if I worked in marketing (which I don’t), but there were also a few choice tidbits that might be helpful from a reputation management perspective.

 What The Heck is Google Analytics?

 Let’s start off with a definition.
 Google Analytics is a free tool that’s designed to provide website owners with a significant amount of information about the people who spend time on their sites.
 In 2009, only about 28 percent of websites used this free tool, according to some reports, but it’s quite likely that most sites are GA enabled, at this point.
 Getting started with GA is remarkably easy (and if you want to do so, you can see in-depth instructions here).

 Many of these reports would be meaningless to someone who is simply trying to use a blog or a website to deal with a reputation management problem, and similarly, the customization that people can go through in order to manipulate their data in a specific way would also not apply to average blog owners.

 But, there’s a great deal of information in a standard report that could help you to understand whether or not your website is helping you to really deal with a reputation problem.

 Controlling keywords is a key part of the reputation management process, and GA could be a valuable ally in this fight.

 When you first pull together your strategy for handling a reputation attack, you will likely have a set of keywords that seems to be associated with something terrible about you or your business.
 Common negative keyword combinations include: